withastro/astro/.changeset/silly-garlics-live.md

 ## Animations

-Using `transition:animate` you can use some of our built-in animations.
-For example:
+Add `transition:animate` to any element to use Astro's built-in animations.

 ```astro
 <header transition:animate="slide">
 ```

-Will perform an animation in which the element slides out to the left, and slides in from the right.
-You can also customize these animations by specifying a duration like so:
+In the above, Astro's `slide` animation will cause the `<header>` element to slide out to the left, and then slide in from the right when you navigate away from the page.

+You can also customize these animations using any CSS animation properties, for example, by specifying a duration:

 ```astro
 ---